Yan-Ou/simpleWebEndpoint/README.md

-## Just checkout this repository?
+# Just checkout this repository?
-* Step 1: Ensure you have Golang 1.9.4 installed.
+1: Ensure you have Golang 1.9.4 installed.
-* Step 2: Ensure GOPATH is correctly configured.
+2: Ensure GOPATH is correctly configured.
-* Step 3: Ensure port 8000 is not in use on your localhost.
+3: Ensure port 8000 is not in use on your localhost.

-## Build
+# Build
 make build

-## Run the
+# Run the app
 ./webapp

-## Unit test
+# Unit test
-go test -v -race ./...
+g test -v -race ./...

-## Access the app endpoints
+# Access the app endpoints
 1. Access the root endpoint: curl -i localhost:8000
 2. Access the health endpoint: curl -i localhost:8000/health
   1) The threshold vaule for diskspace check is 1%, hence it will always throw errors.